Turn Your Household Kitchen Junk into Cash on eBay

 - Vintage advertising mugs like Pizza Hut, McDonalds, Burger King

 When you have some spare time, log on to eBay and start looking up some items from your kitchen that you don't use, want, or need anymore.
 You will be shocked at what some items, or even parts of appliances, sell for.
-Make sure you think through how to ship any items you list.
+Before listing any items, though, especially large or heavy items, make sure you think through how to ship any items you list.